Henry M. Paulson, Jr.

 Paulson served as the 74th Secretary of the Treasury under President George W. Bush, from July 2006 to January 2009.
 Prior to that, he had a thirty-two year career at Goldman Sachs, serving as chairman and chief executive officer beginning in 1999.
 Earlier in his career, he was a member of the White House Domestic Council as well as a staff assistant at the Pentagon.

-Paulson co-chairs the Risky Business Project with former New York mayor Michael Bloomberg and fellow conservationist Tom Steyer.
-Risky Business is the first-ever report to quantify the economic impacts of climate change in the United States.
-The non-partisan initiative is aimed at spurring action to mitigate the effects of climate change before the worst potential outcomes occur.
+Paulson co-chairs the Risky Business Project, which focuses on quantifying and publicizing the economic risks of climate change in the United States, with former New York mayor Michael Bloomberg and former hedge fund manager Tom Steyer.
+The non-partisan initiative aims to spur action to mitigate the effects of climate change before the worst potential outcomes occur.

 In his best-selling book, On the Brink, Paulson details his experiences as Treasury Secretary fending off the near-collapse of the U.S. economy during the Great Recession.
 His next book, titled Dealing with China, is expected for release in 2015.